Business Operating Model

 8.3.
 The requirements to plan a budget and expend that budget in line with the financial policy, rules and delegations cannot be over-stated.
 Poor behaviour will result in immediate withdrawal of delegation authority and could leave personnel liable for any contracts or expenditure that they enter into.

 8.4.
 No budget expense shall be undertaken by any RNRU member until financial delegation is presented to them formally by the Treasurer.
-Each Director or delegated budget holder will be required to sign these financial rules before they are permitted to enter into any contractual agreement on behalf of the RNRU or NRL.
+Each Director or delegated budget holder will be required to sign these financial rules before they are permitted to enter into any expenditure on behalf of the RNRU or NRL.
+Under no circumstances are Directors (less Director of Marketing) to enter into any contractual agreements on behalf of the RNRU or NRL.

 Financial and Budgetary Rules

 9.1.
-Budgets amounts are relevant to each line of accounting code / resource line and are a maximum that may be spent in total.
+Budget amounts are relevant to each line of accounting code / resource line and are a maximum that may be spent in total.

 9.2.
-Budgets may not be flexed across accounting codes without prior agreement of the Executive Committee.
+Budgets may not be flexed across accounting codes without prior agreement of the Treasurer.
 Any such requirement must be presented by the relevant Director with an explanation in advance of the change required.

-9.6.
+9.5.
 As a Charity, all expenses must be auditable and accountable.
-All spend must be entered onto Concur with the relevant coding, official receipts and a full explanation.
+All spend must be entered onto Xero with the relevant coding, official receipts and a full explanation.
 Failure to complete these simple tasks can mean the payment being refused and the expense invalidated.

 10.1.
 Budgets are allocated to Directors of the Executive Committee.
 They are solely responsible for all spend under their area of responsibility.